Architect license requirements by state: A comprehensive guide

 36 min read

-NCARB requires an degree from a bachelor’s or master’s degree program accredited by the National Architectural Accrediting Board (NAAB).
+Most state boards require a professional degree in architecture from a program accredited by the National Architectural Accrediting Board (NAAB).

 A comparable degree or additional experience may be accepted to fulfill the education requirement, depending on the state.
 Many states will also accept an architecture degree from a Canadian university certified by the Canadian Architectural Certification Board (CACB).
 They may also accept Education Evaluation Services for Architects (EESA).